-- the integrated two-stage booster seat is correctly set in accordance with the table (p.
-52) and in locked position - the seathelt is in contact with the child's body and is not slack or twisted - the seatbelt does not lie across the child's throat or below the shoulder (see preceding illustrations) - the lap section of the seatbelt is positioned low over the pelvis to provide optimal protection.
+- the seat cushion is raised to the correct position for the weight of the child - the seat cushion in locked in position - the seatbelt is in contact with the child's body and is not slack or twisted - the seatbelt does not lie across the child's throat or below the shoulder (see preceding illustrations) - the lap section of the seatbelt is positioned low over the pelvis to provide optimal protection.

-Adjusting the booster seat's two levels is performed by raising (p.
+Adjusting the seat cushion's two levels is performed by raising (p.
 52) and lowering (p.
 53).

-Volvo recommends that repair or replacement is only carried out by an authorised Volvo workshop.
-Do not make any modifications or additions to the booster cushion.
-If an integrated booster cushion has been subjected to a major load, such as in conjunction with a collision, the entire booster cushion must be replaced.
-Even if the booster cushion appears to be undamaged, it may not afford the same level of protection.
-The booster cushion must also be replaced if it is heavily worn.
+Volvo recommends that repair or replacement of the integrated child seat is only performed by an authorised Volvo workshop.
+Do not make any modifications or additions to the child seat.
+If an integrated child seat has been subjected to a heavy load, e.g. in connection with a collision, then the seat cushion, seatbelt and backrest, or possibly the whole seat, must be replaced.
+Even if the child seat appears to be undamaged, it may not afford the same level of protection.
+This also applies if the seat cushion was in lowered position during a collision or similar.
+The seat cushion must also be replaced if it is heavily worn.

-If the instructions for the two-stage booster seat are not followed then the child could sustain serious injury in the event of an accident.
+If the instructions for the integrated child seat are not followed then the child could sustain serious injury in the event of an accident.